-- Provide resources and appropriate referrals to meet the material and basic needs of the family in support of their housing and other areas of need; such as referrals for furniture, child care, mental health, educational, legal, and community information and assist in filling gaps that could prevent seamless entry into permanent housing.
+- Provide resources and appropriate referrals to meet the material and basic needs of the family in support of their housing and other areas of need.

-- Work with the family to develop an individualized family self sufficiency plan (SSP) which includes aggressive housing search tasks, service providers as needed to support the family’s self-sufficiency plan, and referrals to services designed to remove barriers to permanent housing.
-Advocate for or assist the client in obtaining such services.
+- Work with the family to develop an individualized family self-sufficiency plan (SSP).
+Advocate for or assist the client in obtaining services.

 - Attend staff meetings, regular case review meetings, specialized training as offered and other related meetings and seminars.

 - Education – A. Degree minimum in Social Services or related field.
 A combination of education and experience will be considered.

 - Experience – 3 to 4 years of experience in case management, housing search or related work with homeless or low-income families.
 Detailed understanding of Massachusetts benefit programs, state and federally funded housing programs, private housing developments and the social service network.
 Residential program experience is a plus.